-Even as these rules ease up, more and more tech companies are announcing that their employees will have the opportunity to work remotely for the rest of the year and possibly even beyond.
+Even as these rules ease up, more and more tech companies are announcing that their employees will have the opportunity to work remotely for the rest of the year and possibly even beyond (just take a look at this tracker!).
 HR teams, managers, and employees have now found themselves in a new position where workplace support has to be redefined.

 What’s needed now to work effectively from home is much different from previous setups, so to really take advantage of this new situation we should all be thinking about the kinds of benefits and perks that should be offered.
 Let’s face it, free coffee and smoothies in the kitchen office just won’t cut it anymore!

 Why do we even need perks in the remote office?